rockmagma02/StreamUtilities/README.md

 ## Contribution

-We welcome contributions to HttpX by opening a pull request on GitHub.
+We welcome contributions to StreamUtilities by opening a pull request on GitHub.

 ## License

-HttpX is released under the Apache License, Version 2.0.
+StreamUtilities is released under the Apache License, Version 2.0.